DarioRSL/storage-shelves-and-box-organizer/.ai_docs/MVP_EN.md

 ## 5. User Stories (Examples)

 1.  **US-01 Label Generation:** *As a user, I want to generate a sheet of 20 empty QR codes so I can print them and take them to the basement before starting to organize.*
-2.  **US-02 Adding a Box:** *As a user, after scanning an empty QR code with my phone, I want to be automatically redirected to the "New Box" form with the ID pre-filled, so I can quickly add a description and photo.*
+2.  **US-02 Adding a Box:** *As a user, after scanning an empty QR code with my phone, I want to be automatically redirected to the "New Box" form with the ID pre-filled, so I can quickly add a description.*
 3.  **US-03 Finding Items:** *As a user, I want to type "Christmas lights" into the search bar and immediately see which box and on which shelf they are located.*
 4.  **US-04 Moving Items:** *As a user, I want to change a box's location in the system by selecting a new shelf from a list when I physically move it.*